From the Allergic Living archives: Timeless advice for staying safe while dating with food allergies.

 “The restaurant thought salmon eggs weren’t fish,” Webber said at the time.
 “Fish is fish,” Medoff had replied.
 So what did these two lovebirds do?
 Simple: they skipped the food and went straight to kissing.

-Consider this story from Sloane Miller, who a few years ago brought a new guy and an allergy-safe restaurant dinner to her New York apartment.
+Consider this story from Sloane Miller.
+She recalls bringing a new guy and an allergy-safe restaurant dinner to her New York apartment.
 After dinner, as the pair held and kissed, Miller got itchy.
-When she looked in the mirror, she was alarmed to see hives on her skin, like a red, bumpy map of where his lips had been, around her mouth, on her cheeks, and along her neck, clavicle and right shoulder.
+When she looked in the mirror, she was alarmed to see hives on her skin.
+It was like a red, bumpy map of where his lips had been, around her mouth, on her cheeks, and along her neck, clavicle and right shoulder.

-She couldn’t believe what was happening, and for a few frightening minutes, she blanked on what to do to stop the reaction.
+She couldn’t believe what was happening, and for a few frightening minutes even blanked on what to do to stop the reaction.
 Now Miller is no novice when it comes to dating and food allergies.
 She is allergic to salmon, tree nuts, eggplant, melons, most tropical fruits and lemongrass.

 Her interest in her condition, combined with her background as a psycho-therapeutic social worker, have led to a career as a food allergy coach and the basis for her popular blog, “Please Don’t Pass the Nuts.”
 But no matter the extent of her knowledge, she and her date couldn’t pinpoint the cause of her reaction.
 It had to be something.
 But what?